 Why does the romance vs intimacy debate matter?
 When you’re getting on a dating site and putting out there for the world what you’re looking for, knowing if you want romance or independent intimacy is key to finding the right partner!
-Let’s take a look at the two styles…
+Let’s take a look at the two styles.

 These types of daters often like dates as well, but when it comes to cuddling, that might not work so well for them.
 Their focus might be heavily on the new partner—especially in the ‘getting to know you’ phase—but may also include others as well.
 There is no desire for the ‘you complete me’ because these types are independent.
 But this doesn’t mean they don’t like a deep level of intimacy.
-As I know!

 Romance isn’t just new relationship energy.
 Some people are romantic overall, in every walk of life.
 They connect just as profoundly as independent folks with desires for deep intimacy.
 And the opposite is just as true.
 Knowing who we are and what we need means we can be honest with others and find a partner(s) that meet all our most delicious desires!

 Sienna Saint-Cyr writes erotica and blogs about kink, poly, body image, and most things relating.
 Follow her at siennasaintcyr.wordpress.com or on Twitter @siennasaintcyr.

 How have you navigated romance vs intimacy?
 Let us know by commenting below or in the Fetish.com forum.

 You've met the perfect person - the Dominant to your submissive.
 But they live in another time zone, across the country, or on another continent.
 We

 At Fetish.com we like to demystify fetishes and build awareness of the different kinds of BDSM relationships out there to the kink community and a

 Valentine’s Day is a time to celebrate love but what if you’ve got yourself a Kinky Valentine and you want to spice up your day?
 Or maybe you want to